 Session 1: God’s Plans for the Future

 Before the fall, the world was the Son of God’s righteous kingdom on earth.
-That is because the Genesis creation was created by him, through him, and for him.
-But when Adam and Eve sinned, they allowed Satan into the world, and it became his regime, or his dominion.
+That is because the Genesis creation was created through him, by him, and for him.
+But when Adam and Eve sinned, they allowed Satan into the world and it became his regime, or his dominion.
 Does the Son of God ever get his kingdom back?
-As human beings, do we ever return to the Garden of Eden?
-If so, when do we get to experience this promised abundant life in a restored paradise on this Genesis earth before he comes again to take us to heaven?
-Or do we go to heaven when Christ returns to gather his people, never getting to experience a restored Genesis creation?
-Can you have a Messiah without a messianic kingdom?
+As Christians, do we ever return to the garden of Eden?
+Is there a literal 1,000-year restoration before the eternal kingdom?
+Or do we simply go to heaven when Christ returns to gather his people?

 Conservative theologians cannot agree on whether or not Christ rules the world during the millennium before his saints inherit eternal life in the age to come.
 In this lecture series, I will take the strengths from each of the current views on eschatology and integrates them into an alternative framework for understanding God’s endgame.
 This view is called postrestorationalism—Christ returns after a literal 1,000-year restoration of this Genesis creation to rapture the saints and take them to the Father’s imperishable kingdom of heaven.